Vulnpire/getasn/README.md

 ..SNIP..
 ```

-Get the IP ranges of organizations, and extract ports (or exposed services, cves, queries, ..) from Shodan:
+Get the IP ranges of organizations and extract ports (or exposed services, CVEs, queries, etc.) from Shodan:

 ```
 $ cat orgs.txt | goasn | asnmap -silent | sXtract -ir -q "port:(21 OR 3389 OR 1337 OR 5000 OR 8080)"